Complementary cooperation, minimal winning coalitions, and power indices

 \section{Concluding Remarks}

+C-WMMG is introduced in this paper.
+It models the complementary cooperation and can be taken as a sister model of the famous weighted majority game.
+It is well known that in continuous math, analysis that involves the operation of max is usually much more complicated than that of addition because it is not differentiable.
+In combinatorial optimization, the max form objective is also harder than that of sum form.
+In the field of coalitional game theory, however, we see in this paper the opposite relation between WMG and the two dimensional C-WMMG.

+Since C-WMMG is a brand-new model, it is not surprising that, for further research, there are lots of promising open problems.
+We only list a few that are to the most interest of us.

-For further research, an obvious direction is to discuss the higher dimensional cases.
+(a) An obvious direction is to discuss the higher dimensional cases.
 It is meaningful to analyze various other monotonicities.
 In particular, counter examples can easily be constructed to show that new member monotonicity, which says that when a new member enters into the game, normalized powers (original powers divided by the total power) of initial players will not increase, is violated by all the four power indices.
-The paradox of redistribution, which says that a player's (normalized) power may decrease when its weight increases, will not occur in any of the four power indices, as conjectured by the authors.
-Does example similar to Example 4 exist for the Shapley-Shubik index and Banzhaf index is also an open question.
+We conjecture that the paradox of redistribution, which says that a player's (normalized) power may decrease when its weight increases, will not occur in any of the four power indices.
+Whether an example similar to Example \ref{eg4} exists for the Shapley-Shubik index and Penrose-Banzhaf index is also an open question.

-It is well known that any simple game is equivalent to a WMMG, and this explores the dimension theory.
-In a similar way, we can show that every simple game is equivalent to a C-WMMG.
-Therefore, a similar dimension concept can be defined, and lots of problems are waiting to be studied.

-It is also interesting to apply C-stability to other coalition formation game models.
-We remark here that the idea of defining a stability concept recursively, as well as considering the counter actions of players, has been used by Barber\`{a} and Gerber (\cite{bg03}) in defining the concept of {\it durability} for purely hedonic games.
-Since introducing their concept takes a large space, interested readers please refer the original paper.